ucsc/site-campus-climate/graduate-student-compensation.md

 Beginning in fall 2020, we will offer new and continuing doctoral students support packages for five years (two years for MFA students).
 These packages will have a minimum level of support equivalent to that of a standard 50 percent teaching assistantship.

-For Fall 2019, only 45% of incoming graduate students had multi-year offers.
+For Fall 2019, only 45% of incoming graduate students had five-year offers.
 Five years of guaranteed funding provides graduate students with increased predictability and a guaranteed amount of funding.

 ### Rescission of Employee Discipline